JABSOM Admissions Requirements

 *As of 4/14/2021:

-Due to the COVID-19 pandemic, JABSOM will accept online lab courses from Spring 2020 – Spring 2022 until further notice.
+Due to the COVID-19 pandemic, JABSOM will accept online lab courses from 2020 – Spring 2022 until further notice.
 Online lab courses may be used towards fulfilling prerequisite requirements for General Biology, General Physics, General Chemistry, and Organic Chemistry as outlined below:

 JABSOM Essential Functions Policy: